 My favorite app to keep track of the groceries I need is called Grocery IQ.
 You can keep track of everything on your list, organized by department (i.e. produce, meat counter, deli etc) and check it all off as you shop.

-No time to shop?
 Another helpful tool is delivery or pick up from Instacart.
 They’ll shop for what you specify at the store(s) of your choice (Whole Foods and Costco!), and deliver groceries to your home or work.
 You can also pick your order up at select locations.
 Building a cart is easy, and you can even search specifically for gluten-free and organic items.
 It’s likely less expensive than you think, and will save you a few hours at the grocery store so you can use that time for meal preparation.

 Cooking healthy food at home is a real possibility.
 Even if you have a job.
 With some preparation and planning, it is possible!
 If you’re still not up to the task, start small.
-Even 2-3 home cooked meals a week is better than none (the study says so, too!).
+Even 2-3 home cooked meals a week is better than none (this study says so, too!).

 Despite a busy lifestyle, I manage to cook most of my family’s meals at home, and I hope to inspire you to do the same.
+As Hippocrates wisely said, “Let food be your medicine and medicine be your food.”